Skip to main content

 Often, the inverse trigonometry key can be found by first pressing 2nd or SHIFT, followed by the trigonometry function key.
 For example, to get the SIN^-1 key, press 2ndSIN or SHIFTSIN.

-Many calculators do not have specific keys for the inverse cosecant, secant, and cotangent functions.
-Instead, you can the Reciprocal Identities (Definition 1.4.2) to get
+Many calculators do not have specific keys for the inverse cosecant, inverse secant, and inverse cotangent functions.
+Instead, we can use the Reciprocal Identities (Definition 1.4.2) to get:

 Function Calculator Key